-Research shows substituting with smokeless tobacco saves livesFebruary 19th, 2012 in Health /
+Research shows substituting with smokeless tobacco saves livesFebruary 19, 2012 in Medicine & Health / Health

 Substituting smokeless tobacco products can save smokers' lives, and there is a scientific foundation that proves it.